Intent

 Impact

-Children will have clear enjoyment and confidence in design and technology that they will then apply to other areas of the curriculum.
+Children will have clear enjoyment and confidence in design and technology and will apply this to other areas of the curriculum.

 In addition, we measure the impact of our curriculum through the following methods: